 Therefore, set clear boundaries and expectations and make sure to explain the why behind your decisions.

 Setting a schedule for meals and snacks helps build consistency for them and for you.
 Kids gradually develop the habit of eating with everyone else at set times.

 Making a schedule also helps regulate the appetite of your children and they are fully prepared to eat well until mealtime.
 Just make sure to not give in to whining and tantrums.
 Be firm, fair and consistent and you’ll ensure peace and sanity and you’ll be creating good habits and manners in your child.

 Did we cover everything you wanted to know about how to overcome picky eating?

 Now that you have read the tips, you can start to put them into place in your house.

 We reviewed some of the best tips about how to overcome picky eating with your kids.
+Many of us cook with wine (or other alcohol).
+But when young kids are going to be eating food cooked in alcohol, it’s crucial to follow some good safety tips as some dishes leave behind more alcohol than others.
 Stop bribing and giving in to your kid and start restoring sanity around the house.